 Since you cannot securely download torrents with TunnelBear, naturally you might want to look for an alternative.
 Fortunately, instead of opting for proxies you can simply choose a different VPN service, one that supports P2P and offers genuine no logging policy.

-I have personally tried many VPN service for torrenting therefore, I am going to list a couple of them that offer encryption for P2P traffic as well as a noteworthy amount of VPN servers.
+I have personally tried many best VPN service for torrenting, therefore, I am going to list a couple of them that offer encryption for P2P traffic as well as a noteworthy amount of VPN servers.